anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 It seems a bit unnecessary to have it written like that multiple times.
 After all we are fans of [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-So let's define options with def:
+So let's define options with `def`:

 ```clojure
 (def options "Enter a number:\n1.
 Add product\n2.
 Save shopping list")